 While Banff is the center of commercial activity in the area, there’s not a whole lot to do per se in Lake Louise, that’s kind of precisely why you go there.
 In my professional writing, I try to use trite vocabulary like picturesque, magical, atmospheric, awe-inspiring, majestic (which I refer to as “Lonely Planet words”); well, let’s just say Lake Louise was all of the above and more.
 I could have been perfectly content for the duration of my stay staring at this:

 You see that in the background, way up high?
-A GLACIER.
-It’s a bit bizarre to be sweating cobs, as the Brits might say, while donning a paper-thin sundress, when a massive 10-ton block of ice hovers above you not far in the distance.
+A glacier.
+It’s a bit bizarre to be sweating cobs while donning a paper-thin sundress, when a massive 10-ton block of ice hovers above you not far in the distance.
 We spent our sole day in Lake Louise doing what many travelers who came before us did, as well, by soaking up an array of outdoor activities.
-We kayaked the length of the lake (um, note to sole kayak rental place: $50+ for an hour’s rental is a BIT excessive):
+We kayaked the length of the lake (note to sole kayak rental place: $50+ for an hour’s rental is a BIT excessive):

 Then, we went on a bit of a wildlife safari/hike around the perimeter hoping to spot a moose, or a long-horned sheep at the very least.
 Instead, we saw this:

 It looked like a beaver, only bigger and meaner.
+A groundhog?
+A woodchuck?
 I screamed and looked for a place to run.
 Alas, there was nowhere to go.
 So I jumped on a rock instead, until it glared me down, shrugged and waddled off into the brush.
-Initially, I feared it might be a ROUS (Rodent of Unusual Size, and if you don’t know the source of that movie, shame on you!); instead, it turned out to be merely a particularly rotund marmot.
+Initially, I feared it might be a ROUS; instead, it turned out to be merely a particularly rotund marmot of unusual size.

 Many people who travel to the area come to check the Fairmont Chateau Lake Louise off their life list.
 Evan and I stayed there a night.
-While I won’t say it was the best hotel I’ve ever stayed in—yes, it is a tad overpriced and I’ve visited plenty of California properties that are much nicer in terms of actual accommodation—simply put, you’re paying for the view (it’s the only hotel with its butt literally TOUCHING THE LAKE) and the experience of it all (the place should be its own municipality).
-Don’t believe me?
-Here’s the sunrise from our suite window:
+While I won’t say it was the best hotel I’ve ever stayed in—it is a tad overpriced and I’ve visited plenty of California properties that are much nicer in terms of actual accommodation—simply put, you’re paying for the view and the experience.
+After all, this was the sunrise view from our suite window:

-I can’t even tell you how many restaurants the Chateau has or people it houses (bad, bad travel writer!), but I will say this, I had to revisit the front desk often for a map or directions to somewhere or the other, directions which were doled out like so: “Take the third left after the harpist, travel down the corridor, you’ll find yourself in the west wing alongside a grand piano, then take the elevator up five floors.”
-Needless to elaborate, the place is MASSIVE.
+The property is so large, in fact, that I had to revisit the front desk often for a map or directions to somewhere or the other, directions which were doled out like so: “Take the third left after the harpist, travel down the corridor, you’ll find yourself in the west wing alongside a grand piano, then take the elevator up five floors.”
+Needless to elaborate, the place is massive.

-It happened to be Evan’s birthday the night we stayed there, so we got all gussied up and found ourselves indulging in $100 worth of fondue (and probably around the same in overpriced fancy cocktails) at the hotel’s Walliser Stube restaurant with new pal, Killian, who plays babysitter tour guide for large groups of 80-year-old Kiwis and Aussies who come over for three-week tours throughout BC and Alberta.
+It happened to be Evan’s birthday the night we stayed there, so we got all gussied up and found ourselves indulging in $100 worth of fondue at the hotel’s Walliser Stube restaurant with new pal, Killian.
 Not a bad way to ring in your quarter-century celebration, eh?

 Alas, in there mere 24 hours we spent at the lake, our dream of seeing a “bear jam” (in which a grizzly serves as a roadblock) or spotting elk just outside our window was never realized, but I’d say I left Canada fulfilled and with even more of an incentive to return, very soon.